Can Language Models Boost the Power of Randomized Experiments Without Statistical Bias?: Introduction

 \subsection{Related literature}

 Our work relates to the literature on improving the efficiency of randomized experiments through covariate adjustment.
 Classical approaches such as regression adjustment and stratification are well known to reduce variance without compromising statistical validity \citep{freedman2008regression,lin2013agnostic}, but they are limited in their ability to utilize unstructured data and thus may not achieve full efficiency.
-More recently, double/debiased machine learning was introduced \cite{chernozhukov2018double, hahn1998role,hirano2003efficient}, which leverages flexible machine learning together with cross-fitting to estimate nuisance functions under weaker conditions while still reaching the efficiency bound.
-This framework has since been extended to other parameters, including the conditional average treatment effect \citep{semenova2021debiased} and the quantile treatment effect \citep{kallus2024localized}.
+More recently, double/debiased machine learning \citep{chernozhukov2018double} leverages flexible machine learning together with cross-fitting.
 However, existing flexible machine learning tools, such as random forests and boosting, are primarily limited to structured data and are not directly applicable to unstructured data \citep{coravos2019modernizing,guterman2023care,pratap2022real}.
+In addition, the inclusion of many covariates may lead to biases in the asymptotic normal distribution and therefore renders standard normal-based inference invalid \cite{cattaneo2019two}.

 Another line of related work is prediction-powered inference (PPI), recently proposed by \citet{angelopoulos2023prediction}.
 Originally developed for problems with missing labels, PPI leverages black-box predictions of unobserved outcomes to improve the efficiency of parameter estimation and has since been extended to randomized experiments \citep{DeBartolomeis2025Efficient,poulet2025prediction}.
 Subsequent refinements include the use of optimally tuned parameters \citep{angelopoulos2023ppi++}, stratified tuning parameters \citep{fisch2024stratified}, and cross-fitted machine learning predictions \citep{zrnic2024cross}.
 Unlike our approach, these methods do not always guarantee efficiency gains and may even suffer efficiency loss when auxiliary predictions are inaccurate.
 Additionally, they are not designed to incorporate correlated predictions generated by LLMs using few-shot learning.